Ali-Mikael/Pen-testing/h6-shells.md

 <img width="1373" height="685" alt="2026-04-30-20:05:58" src="https://github.com/user-attachments/assets/1fbdb81f-88e2-42eb-ae2d-b6dc321658a2" />

-There's a bunch of `GET` requests and the server keeps responding with `204 No Content`, which is used to implement "save and continue editing" functionality in applications.
+We notice a bunch of `GET` requests and the server responding with `204 No Content`, which is used to implement "_save and continue editing_" functionality in applications.

 **Q:** What makes it suspect?

-**A:** The fact that the 204 response is meant for `PUT` and `DELETE` requests, **NOT** `GET`.
+**A:** The fact that the 204 response is meant for `PUT` and `DELETE` requests, NOT `GET`.
 At least that's the understanding I got from the [Mozilla developer docs](<https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Status/204>)

-I found one exchange that showed some data being sent:
+I found one exchange with actual data:

 <img width="1376" height="505" alt="2026-04-30-20:02:20" src="https://github.com/user-attachments/assets/b070c02d-9feb-4e71-81c5-d8bb2bc9131b" />

-This is suspicious to me as a plain text http request would usually have some amount of human-redable strings in the data..
+This is suspicious to me as normal plain text http request would usually have some amount of human-redable strings in the data..
+This seems like somebody is manually obfuscating the data being sent.